rusinmt/Portfolio/SQL + PowerBI/readme.md

 ###Project Objective:
 The primary objective of this initiative is to provide Adventure Works Cycles with strategic guidance to identify the most profitable markets and augment the flexibility of their budget planning processes.

-Setting up a data model in Power BI using a well-known star schema begins with defining the Fact Table from the restored and updated [AdventureWorksDW2022]([url](https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorksDW2022.bak)) database in MS SQL Server.
+Setting up a data model in Power BI using a well-known star schema begins with defining the fact table FACT_InternetSales from the restored and updated [AdventureWorksDW2022]([url](https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorksDW2022.bak)) database in MS SQL Server.
 ```sql
 SELECT
   [ProductKey],